ForwardslashJP/Pencil_sketch/README.md

-Image to Pencil Sketch with Python.
+This project is Image to Pencil sketch.
+In this project I have used OpenCV library of Python.